ground-creative/fluidphp/README.md

 ```
 ### Method 2

 Download the source code and run composer directly with the following command
 ```
 composer install
 ```

+- Rename env.sample file and change the variables as needed

 ##  Framework Helpers